 The game officially released on April 3rd on PS3 and Xbox 360, and is to release on the 26th of June on Steam and DVD for Windows.
 See the game on the Steam Store here.

 To make the game the revolution it needs to be to match up with the name, it has a long list of firsts and total changes from the past – becoming the first cricket game with a full career mode, a built in player creator and the first with the ability to save games in progress online – finally making it viable to play a test match online in a cricket game.
 There is also innovation in control schemes, with batting and bowling all totally different from previous titles, all adding up to the impression that Big Ant may succeed at the finer points that previous titles have failed at.

 The Sydney Cricket Ground and Bradman Oval are the two licensed stadiums in the game with a further eleven unlicensed grounds included from around the world.

-While the game is still awaiting a release date, Big Ant have already made a beta their player editor available for download, which just happens to also include a tour creator and match type designer, showing off some of the huge flexibility included in the game.
+While the game is still awaiting a release on PC, you can practice batting in the nets of the Cricket Academy Beta.
+As well as being able to bat in the nets, you can also create players, tours, tournaments and unique match types, showing off some of the huge flexibility included in the game.
 Players created in the editor are able to be shared, including across platforms.
-The career mode will allow you to take your created player through a 20 year career, go on tours, get endorsements and earn your way into the national team.
+The career mode will allow you to take your created player through a 20 year career, go on tour and earn your way into the national team or get contracts from clubs in T20 tournaments.
 Other features included in the game are the ‘Big Ant Review System’ implementation of DRS, manual appealing, stats tracking as well as stamina, fatigue, injuries, form, etc. as factors in player performances.